fasseg/crumbs/README.md

 sudo make install
 ```

+### Configuration file

+The default configuration file is `/etc/crumbs.conf`.
+It contains the following settings:
+`path`    The path to use for storing data.
+If the path starts with a forward slash crumbs uses an absolute path to the configuration file.
+If the path is not starting with a forward slash the current user's home directory is prepended to the path.

 ### Auto Completion

 An auto completion file for the bash shell is included and installed in `/usr/local/share/crumbs/crumbs-completion.bash`.
 In order to enable the completion you can copy the file `crumbs-completion.bash` to e.g. `/usr/local/share/crumbs/` and source in your `.bashrc` file: